 Goodyear Welt Construction

-Goodyear welted shoes are widely considered to be the best constructed around.
-It’s the oldest and most labor-intensive construction method in existence.
-It’s constructed in such a way that any cobbler can resole this shoe repeatedly, and it’s incredibly durable.
+They’re constructed in such a way that any cobbler can resole this shoe repeatedly, and they’re incredibly durable.
 Usually made with double soles with outsoles that jut out from the upper, this construction method is widely utilized in British footwear in particular.

-Like all shoes, these were originally made by hand.
-Charles Goodyear, Jr. invented the machine to welt these shoes back in 1869.
-As you probably figured, this is where the name comes from.
+Like all shoes, Goodyear-welted shoes were originally made by hand.
+Charles Goodyear, Jr. invented the machine to welt these shoes in 1869, which is where the name comes from.

-Though there are multiple steps throughout the whole process, but the main three are as follows:
+Though there are multiple steps throughout the whole process, the main three are as follows:

 - Attach the outsole and insole to the last.